maxwell2711/cmpe311-2022-spring-hw4-maxwell2711/README.md

 Added LCD driver files.

 Updated main with LCD initialization and added comments.
 Also added code to refresh OCR1A on the LCD every second, and toggle an LED every second.

+Part 2: Update 2.1 - Moved MusicSetNote() outside of the while function, and divide the period in half to get double the frequency.
+Also created a timer.h and moved main to its own file.